pierre-vigier/Perl6-Math-Matrix/README.md

 ### [new-identity](#constructors)

-This method is a constructor that returns an identity matrix (as checked by [is-identity](is-identity)) of the size given in the only and required parameter.
-All the [element](#element)s are set to 0 except the top/left to bottom/right diagonale is set to 1.
+This method creates a new *identity matrix* (as checked by [is-identity](#is-identity)).
+It contains only zeros, except in the main [diagonal](#diagonal), which consist of ones.
+Since identity matrices have to be [quadratic](#is-square), *new-identity* requires only one integer arguments, which sets the number of rows and columns of the new matrix.

     say Math::Matrix.new-identity( 3 ) :